 Studies have found menstrual cups to be just as reliable as tampons for preventing embarrassing leaks, but it’s important to know that in both cases leaks can happen.

-The same risks of overflow apply for both, but when using a menstrual cup there is the added possibility of leakage due to using the wrong size of cup, incorrect placement, or even a unique uterine shape rendering the cup ineffective.
+The same risks of overflow apply for both, but when using a menstrual cup there is the added possibility of leakage due to using the wrong size of cup, incorrect placement, or even unusual genital or uterine anatomy rendering the cup ineffective.
 The best way to avoid a leak, in any case, is knowing the optimal time to change or remove your chosen period product.

 A review of menstrual cups found that while they are safe to use, there is a lack of education around the risk of infection which could affect their safety.
 It’s rare, but sometimes bacteria on your hands is transferred to the cup during insertion (hence the importance of washing those hands!).
 This can lead to conditions like yeast infections and bacterial vaginosis.
 To avoid this, users should always wash their cup with warm water and a fragrance-free soap before every use.